AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

 ---
 title:  Collect page data with Adobe Analytics
 description: Use the event-driven Adobe Client Data layer to collect data about user activity on a web site built with Adobe Experience Manager.
 Learn how to use rules in Experience Platform Launch to listen for these events and send data to an Adobe Analytics report suite.
-feature: analytics
-topics: integrations
-audience: administrator
-doc-type: tutorial
-activity: setup
 version: cloud-service
-kt: 5332
-thumbnail: 5332-collect-data-analytics.jpg
 topic: Integrations
+feature: Adobe Client Data Layer
 role: Developer
 level: Intermediate
+kt: 5332
+thumbnail: 5332-collect-data-analytics.jpg
 ---

 # Collect page data with Adobe Analytics

-Learn to use the built-in features of the [Adobe Client Data Layer with AEM Core Components](https://docs.adobe.com/content/help/en/experience-manager-core-components/using/developing/data-layer/overview.html) to collect data about a page in Adobe Experience Manager Sites.
-[Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) and the [Adobe Analytics extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/analytics-extension/overview.html) will be used to create rules to send page data to Adobe Analytics.
+Learn to use the built-in features of the [Adobe Client Data Layer with AEM Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/data-layer/overview.html) to collect data about a page in Adobe Experience Manager Sites.
+[Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html) and the [Adobe Analytics extension](https://experienceleague.adobe.com/docs/experience-platform/tags/extensions/adobe/analytics/overview.html) will be used to create rules to send page data to Adobe Analytics.

 ## What you will build